Advantages of Hashing Over Indexing

 Because of its hashed data placement and parallel architecture, Teradata Database

-table: the system takes care of everything else.
+takes care of everything else.

 Compare this with other relational products where a DBA must perform tasks such as